 Mark Sallows, Sales Writer, Fit Small Business

 Automating your sales prospecting information significantly improves efficiency because it lets you integrate your data to other CRMs, particularly sales.
-Pipedrive is a cloud-based CRM software whose sales management functions are built to help small sales teams work on intricate sales processes, manage their business pipeline and closely monitor deals.
+Pipedrive is a cloud-based CRM software whose sales management functions are built to help small sales teams work on intricate sales processes, manage lead generation activities, their business pipeline, and closely monitor deals.
 It’s highly customizable with an intuitive interface which makes it easy for salespeople to handle sales management functions and organize the flow of their leads and sales efficiently.

 According to MailVU.com, the average email click-through rate is now around 5%, which means that unless there is something innovative in your email campaign, only 5 of 100 prospective clients will even consider opening your sales emails.
 And even then, there is no assurance that they will actually read your email content.